perryabdulkadir/kickstarter-analysis/README.md

 This is an analysis and visualization of Kickstarter campaigns for plays.

 ### Purpose
 Louise has started a Kickstarter campaign to raise funds to produce a play entitled, “Fever.”
 The play’s Kickstarter campaign has come close to its goal just a short time after going live.
-Louise has tasked me with analyzing Kickstarter campaigns for plays based on their launch dates and funding goals and produce visualizations.
+Louise has tasked me with analyzing Kickstarter campaigns for plays based on their launch dates and funding goals.
+I will then produce visualizations based on that analysis using Excel.

 ## Analysis and Challenges